unc-csxl/orientation/sqlalchemy/4_crud_operations.md

 Of course, if there is an error in the `.commit()` step, our transaction follows the _all-or-nothing_ principle that we discussed earlier.

 You may also notice the `return` statement at the bottom!
-We return the object that we created (in model form) to ensure that it has been created correctly.
+We return the object that we created (in model form) for testing purposes to ensure that it has been created correctly.
 There are also some instances where if we did not populate certain fields, the returned value would have those fields populated.
 This may be due to the `default=` rules defined earlier in the entity.

 ## Delete Data